cwrucutter/snowmower_mapping/README.md

 * Allow map to be initialized with two of the following: numCols/numRows, ppm, width/height (in meters).
 And, if all three are used, display a warning and use width/height and whichever resolution is greater.

-* Allow the option to import an image file which indicates known a priori grass.
+* **DONE** Allow the option to import an image file which indicates known a priori grass.
 Then also publish an occupancy grid that contains the known grass minus the mowed grass.

 * Add map server.

+* Should the map be initialized from the grass image (number of columns/rows)?
+Then the resolution (ppm or mpp) or height/width in meters are the only necessary parameters.
+However, given a really big image, this process might take a long time.